Our privacy notice

 Your rights to manage your information

-You have rights over your information.
-These include the right to know or access what we hold about you, and the right to correct or update your information.
+You have rights over your personal information.
+These include the right to know or access the information ACC holds about you, and the right to correct or update that information.

 To exercise your rights, please contact us.